Guest of Honor: Rebecca Roanhorse

 Alexis Glynn Latner

-William Ledbetter is a Nebula Award winning author with more than seventy speculative fiction stories and non-fiction articles published in markets such as Asimov’s, F&SF, Analog, Escape Pod, Baen.com, the SFWA blog.
-He’s spent most of his non-writing career in the aerospace and defense industry.
-He administers the Jim Baen Memorial Short Story Award contest for Baen Books and the National Space Society, is a member of SFWA, the National Space Society of North Texas and is the Science Track coordinator for the Fencon convention.
+William Ledbetter is a Nebula Award-winning author with more than seventy speculative fiction stories and non-fiction articles published in four languages, in markets such as Asimov’s, Fantasy & Science Fiction, Analog, Escape Pod, Baen.com, the SFWA blog, and Ad Astra.
+He’s been a space and technology geek since childhood and spent most of his non-writing career in the aerospace and defense industry.
+He administers the Jim Baen Memorial Short Story Award contest for Baen Books and the National Space Society, is a member of SFWA, the National Space Society of North Texas, a Launch Pad Astronomy workshop graduate, and is the Science Track coordinator for the Fencon convention.
 He lives near Dallas with his wife, a needy dog and two spoiled cats.
-His new novel “Level Five” is available from Audible Originals.
-Find out more at http://www.williamledbetter.com

 Who & what is Bob Mahoney?
 Rocket scientist, house-dad (5k), novelist, middle school science/math/writing skills teacher, and ongoing medical experiment.
 After teaching astronauts to fly the shuttle (computers, navigation, rendezvous, prox ops, docking, & tethers) he returned to Austin to write space thrillers which landed him some freelance editing work.
 He’s published darn thoughtful essays in The Space Review and other venues.
-Originally from NJ, his passion for spaceflight brought him to TX and so enabled the rendezvous with his wife Margie (26.66 years).
-After his recent curative bone marrow transplant courtesy of the NIH in MD, he now delights in every step with profound gratitude as he contemplates what lies ahead in his new reality.
-And while he has always loved fresh-baked pretzels, his donor’s being German has NOT fostered in him any craving for beer.
+From NJ, his passion for spaceflight carried him to TX enabling rendezvous with his wife Margie (26.66 years).
+After his recent curative bone marrow transplant courtesy of the NIH in MD (and his anonymous German donor), he celebrates every sunrise while pondering possible prognostications regarding his reset reality.
 Danke Gott.

 Julia S. Mandala